Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Discussion and open problems

 \subsubsection{What if $k$ is not known?}

 Our density estimation algorithms assume that $k$ is given as input, while in some applications $k$ might be unknown.
-One approach to solve this issue to do a binary-search type algorithm: run our algorithm for $k=1,2,4,8,\dots$, and stop as soon as the output of our algorithm has total variation distance less than $\eps$ with the target distribution.
-The trouble with this approach is that it is not clear how to compute or approximate this total variation distance.
-Moreover, it is not clear how to apply this approach to the robust learning scenario.
+One approach is to perform a binary search: run our algorithm for $k=1,2,4,8,\dots$, and stop as soon as the output of our algorithm has total variation distance less than $\eps$ from the target distribution.
+Unfortunately, it is not clear how to approximate this total variation distance.
+It is also not clear how to apply this approach to the robust learning scenario.